Stochastic Processes

 Course syllabus & literature

-See course plan and literature list (MMA701)Specific requirements
+See course syllabus and literature list (MMA701)Specific requirements

 At least totally 120 credits in the engineering, natural sciences, business administration or economics areas including Probability 7.5 credits, of which 4.5 credits must be completed at the beginning of the course and Basic Calculus Continuation Course, 7.5 credits, of which 1.5 credits must be completed at the beginning of the course, or the equivalent.
-In addition Swedish course B/Swedish course 3 and English course A/English course 6 are required.
-For courses given entirely in English exemption is made from the requirement in Swedish course B/Swedish course 3.
+In addition, Swedish course 3 or Swedish level 3 and English course 6 or English level 2 are required.
+For courses given entirely in English exemption is made from the requirement in Swedish course 3 or Swedish level 3.

 Selection